 Can Essential Oils Help with Chemo Mouth Sores?

-A growing body of anecdotal evidence spread through blog posts, social media, and health and cosmetic websites suggests that essential oils are good for more than just making your home smell nice.
-Some claim that essential oils can be employed to fight infection and reduce inflammation, and to be fair, there is some limited evidence to support these claims.
-In animal-based and test tube studies, essential oils demonstrated some anti-inflammatory and antimicrobial properties, to be sure, but these results do not necessarily reflect what would happen when used on a human, let alone one with open wounds and a compromised immune system.
+A growing body of anecdotal evidence spread through blog posts, social media, and health and cosmetic websites suggests that essential oils are good for more than just making your home smell nice, such as using essential oils to fight the common cold.
+Some claim that essential oils can be employed to fight infection and reduce inflammation and to be fair, there is some limited evidence to support these claims.
+In animal-based and test-tube studies, essential oils demonstrated some anti-inflammatory and antimicrobial properties, to be sure, but these results do not necessarily reflect what would happen when used on a human, let alone one with open wounds and a compromised immune system.

 Relieving Oral Mucositis Symptoms with Cryotherapy

 Though no treatment has proven completely effective at preventing oral mucositis from chemo, the leading technique – a treatment called cryotherapy – has shown a lot of promise and is already helping many patients manage this condition.
 The term “cryotherapy” refers to the use of freezing or near-freezing temperatures to treat the body, and it works by shrinking the blood vessels of the mouth during the infusion of chemo drugs.
 Leaving less room for the drugs to move through these vessels can effectively limit the number of harmful chemicals that reach the patient’s mucous membranes, which in turn limits the severity of oral mucositis symptoms.